This page has been machine-translated from the original page.

 !address: Referencing Information on Memory or Processes

-!address is also a command in ext extension, to display information on the memory area or process of the specified address.
+!address is also a command included in the ext extension and displays information about the memory region or process for the specified address.

-For example, issuing the !address command on the return value address of the malloc function, etc., allows obtaining information on the target memory area.
+For example, by issuing the !address command for the return value address of the malloc function, you can obtain information about the target memory region.

 !address